jamesquinlan/dsc-techstack/README.md

 # DSC-TECHSTACK

-TechStack topics for data scientists.
+TechStack topics for computational (and data) scientists.
 List of topics (see topics folder) is not exhaustive.
 Course inspired by (i) a summer course run by [Dr. Ed Overman at Ohio State University](https://math.osu.edu/people/overman.2) and (ii) [MIT - The Missing Semester](https://missing.csail.mit.edu).

 ## Course description